A Weighted State Redistribution Algorithm for Embedded Boundary Grids: Introduction

 This work builds on \cite{BG} in several important ways.
 The work in \cite{BG} was in two space dimensions.
 As we show here, the extension to 3D was straightforward.
 We propose a weighted version of SRD with reduced dissipation, that smoothly activates depending on the volume fraction of a cut cell.
+The framework of this weighted algorithm will help to generalize to other types of weightings, e.g., to preserve monotonicity.
 We discuss some of the design choices made for easier implementation in a 3D parallel production code.
 Previous work on SRD focused on the Euler equations of gas dynamics.
 We show here that SRD is simple enough to apply to many types of equations.
 The extensions shown later include compressible reacting flow and low Mach number multiphase flow.
 Finally, the algorithm has been incorporated into AMReX-Hydro, a set of modules based on AMReX \cite{amrex:ijhpca}.
 This is a software framework that supports the development of block-structured adaptive mesh refinement (AMR) algorithms for solving systems of partial differential equations on simple or complex geometries, using machines from laptops to exascale architectures.
 While all these examples use finite volume schemes on the embedded boundary mesh, we mention that SRD has also been extended to discontinuous Galerkin schemes in two dimensions \cite{giuliani2021two}, and research on higher order finite volume SRD schemes is in progress.

 The rest of this paper is organized as follows.
 In section \ref{sec:prelim} we set the stage for the geometry representation, and outline the three dimensional version of the original algorithm in \cite{BG}.
 Section \ref{sec:alphabeta} discusses a generalization of SRD that smoothly activates as the volume fraction decreases below a threshold.
-Section \ref{sec:par} presents aspects of the parallel implementation.
+It is presented in a general framework which reveals the constraint that the weights must satisfy for conservation.
+Section \ref{sec:par} presents implementation details in AMReX.
 Section \ref{sec:algext} discusses some particular choices that go into the extensions to other sets of equations.
 Computational examples are in section \ref{sec:compResults}.
 Conclusions and directions for future research are in section \ref{sec:conclusions}.